Ffyud/mijn-website-jekyll/_posts/2021-12-19-set-up-a-basic-gatling-test.md

 ## 2 Open the project

 The project is now ready and located at the location where you ran the previous command.
 Start IntelliJ and open the project.
-IntelliJ will start retrieving all the dependencies, which can take a while.
+IntelliJ will begin retrieving all the dependencies, which can take a while.

 - Check the *pom.xml* for the following dependencies: *gatling-charts-highcharts*, *gatling-app* and *gatling-recorder*.

 - Check if the *pom.xml* contains the build plugin *gatling-maven-plugin*.
-This plugin adds a Maven lifecycle command with which you can start the Gatling tests later on.
+This plugin adds a [Maven Build lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html) command with which you can start the Gatling tests later on.

 Also important:

- - See if IntelliJ has the Scala plugin (via File > Settings > Plugins).
+ - See if IntelliJ has the [Scala plugin](https://plugins.jetbrains.com/plugin/1347-scala) (via File > Settings > Plugins).

- - When opening a Scala file inside the folder src/test/scala, IntelliJ  will ask you to install the Scala SDK.
+ - When opening a Scala file inside the folder *src/test/scala*, IntelliJ  will ask you to install the [Scala SDK](https://www.scala-lang.org/).
 Go ahead and install the SDK.
 I chose the scala-sdk-2.12.15.

 ## 3 Writing a test